stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Uh, yeah.
+Yeah.
 Those ones.

-Uh, so this next one is from Miss Clapp Trapp:
+So this next one is from Miss Clapp Trapp:

-> "How much of the world is the result of riffing off each other (Trexel's thing about fish, clone slurry, David's onesie, etc)?"
+>"How much of the world is the result of riffing off each other (Trexel's thing about fish, clone slurry, David's onesie, etc)?"

 #### BEN